Luke Garner: 2024

 On 24 February, Garner played in Penrith's 2024 World Club Challenge final loss against Wigan.

 In round 9 of the 2024 NRL season, Garner scored two tries for Penrith in a 42-12 victory over South Sydney.

 In June, Garner re-signed for a further two years at the Penrith Panthers.
 In the qualifying final, Garner scored two tries for Penrith in their 30-10 victory over the Sydney Roosters.

 Garner played a total of 17 matches for Penrith in the 2024 NRL season including the clubs 2024 NRL Grand Final victory over Melbourne.

 2025

 In round 10 of the 2025 NRL season, Garner scored two tries for Penrith in their 30-30 draw with North Queensland.

 Garner played 23 matches for Penrith in the 2025 NRL season as the club finished 7th on the table.
 Garner played in Penrith's narrow preliminary final loss against Brisbane.

+2026

+On 24 March 2026, the Panthers announced that Garner had re-signed with the club until the end of 2028.